w3c/wai-dynamic-planning/source/plan/establish_monitoring_framework.html.erb.md

 ---

 {:.introduction}
-Having defined milestones ensure that the progress towards them can be determined.
+Defined milestones help you measure your progress.
 Ensure that each milestone has specific and measurable criteria to indicate what progress has occurred.

 Some example criteria include: